YasmineMaria/YasmineMaria/README.md

 ## Hello, World
 ฅ^•ﻌ•^ Hey!
-I'm Yasmine, an ex Tech Community Manager and Developer from Brazil, I mostly code Automations and Chatbots and also take adventures with Software Testing and Front-end.
+I'm Yasmine, a Tech Community Manager and Developer from Brazil, I mostly code Automations and Chatbots and also take adventures with Software Testing and Front-end.
 I'm the creator of [CodeConcepts](https://github.com/YasmineMaria/CodeConcepts.git) - Tech and Code Concepts explained by me 🎧

 <table width="960">